eboto/sslol/README.md

 import sslol.{SSLOL, Site}
 ...
   def makeUnsafeRequests = {
+    // There is only one "safe" way to use SSLOL.
+Accept any certificate whose SHA hash begins
+    // with a particular, known, string (which you should _just know_ from examining the cert in your
+    // browser)
+    SSLOL trust Site("evil.com", certShaStartsWith="a1dff43") inPlayground {
+      // Any SSL connection you make while in this playground will accept
+      // the cert from evil.com, as long as the SHA of its contents started with a1dff43 }

     // Want to live life on the edge?
 Accept any old certificate you get.
+This is the
+    // format you'll see in the examples because it's short and dangerous like Joe Pesci,
+    // but for God's sake don't use it.
-    SSLOL trust "evil.com" inPlayground {
+    SSLOL trust "evil.com" inPlayground { /* HIC SVNT DRACONIS */ }
-      // Any SSL connection you make while in this playground will accept
-      // the certs from evil.com
-    }

     // You can trust a couple sites at a time...
     SSLOL trust "evil.com" trust "veryevil.com" trust "superevil.com" inPlayground {
       // Why, why, why are you doing this?
     }

-    // A little safer.
-Expect the cert's SHA hash to begin with some expected chars.
-    SSLOL trust Site("evil.com", certShaStartsWith="a1dff43") inPlayground {
-      // Any SSL connection you make in this playground will accept the certs
-      // from evil.com, as long as one's sha started with "a1dff43" }

-    // Specify a port if you want...
+    // Specify a port if you want (it's 443 by default)...
-    SSLOL trust Site("evil.com", port=443) inPlayground { /* do things in here */}
+    SSLOL trust Site("evil.com", port=89) inPlayground { /* things go here */}

     // Want async? that's cool.
 The playground will clean up immediately after the Future
     // is realized.
 Don't get too fancy with this -- under the hood we're manipulating singleton